DominicusPurple/Doms-Arch-Setup/README.md

 * If you are on root or used sudo to execute this script do not proceed with installation, instead execute this script without sudo on a user account with sudo privileges!
 * You might need to type your password sometimes.
 * All pacman and pacaur operations will use --noconfirm so make sure you want everything here (pacaur operations also use --noedit)
+* Applications like firefox and neofetch are not installed by the script. you will have to install them yourself (if you want them)

 # How To Use:
 Open your prefered terminal emulator and enter the following commands.